 Gen Wangpo has taught in Olympia and Tacoma, Washington, as well as in Santa Barbara, California for many years before becoming our Resident Teacher here in Houston in January 2020.

-Gen Wangpo is well known for his very practical and skilled way of presenting ancient Buddhist wisdom.
+Gen Wangpo is well known for his practical and skilled way of presenting ancient Buddhist wisdom.
 He is particularly talented in analyzing subjects deeply, from many angles.
-With this, he is able to deliver advice that is very effective and produces quick results.
+With this, he is able to deliver advice that is effective and produces quick results.
 Combined with many years of Buddhist learning, and over a decade of teaching, he provides powerful spiritual guidance that benefits all aspects of human life.

 Venerable Geshe Kelsangs wish is that Buddhism may be practiced by anyone, in any culture, in any country.